 The discipline has also established a Master of Forensic Mental Health postgraduate coursework program.

 Current areas of research in Psychiatry & Mental Health at UNSW include:

-The UNSW Discipline of Psychiatry & Mental Health is one of the largest and most successful research departments in the country, and one of the leading university psychiatry and mental health research groups internationally.
+The UNSW Discipline of Psychiatry & Mental Health is one of the largest and most successful research departments in the country, and one of the leading university psychiatry, mental health and neuroscience research groups internationally.